lethal-guitar/RigelEngine/README.md

 * `--no-music`: don't play music
 * `-h`/`--help`: show all command line options

+### Debugging tools, more info

+You can find more info that didn't quite fit in this README over on [the Wiki](https://github.com/lethal-guitar/RigelEngine/wiki).
+For example, you'll find info on how to activate the built-in debugging tools, a list of bugs in the original version that have been fixed in Rigel Engine, etc.

 ## Getting binaries

 Pre-built binaries are provided for Windows.
 You can grab them from the [Releases tab](https://github.com/lethal-guitar/RigelEngine/releases).
 Alternatively, you can grab a build of the latest `master` branch by going to [AppVeyor](https://ci.appveyor.com/project/lethal-guitar/rigelengine/branch/master), clicking on "Configuration: Release", and then clicking on "Artifacts".